thebigsleepjoe/TTT-Bots-2/README.md

+WARNING: THIS IS NOT READY FOR PRODUCTION USE.

 ![TTT Bots Header](tttbots-banner2.png)
 ## What is this?
 This is a player bot addon for the Trouble in Terrorist Town gamemode in Garry's Mod.
 It is currently a **WIP**.